Gilgamech/website/www/2022/March.md

 # [03/21/2022](#03212022) - Enigmeta Data

 Some data from [The Crypto Museum](https://cryptomuseum.com/crypto/enigma/index.htm), tabulated.
 This might show up in the Enigma Machine video.
 Note that component names have been translated into English.
-Also, this leaves out the Swedish General Service's 28-contact version, which omits "W" and adds Ä, Å, and Ö - Swedish didn't have a W, and they typed foreign names with a double-v, such as "VVashington" or "VVarsavva".
+Also, this leaves out the Swedish General Service's 28-contact version, which omits 'W' and adds Ä, Å, and Ö - Swedish didn't have a W, and they typed foreign names with a double-v, such as 'VVashington' or 'VVarsavva'.

 First, the rotating and static wheels, and some other data points: